 - A Take-Home Message

-What is Mindful Running?
+What Is Mindful Running?

 Being mindful involves paying attention to our breath and physical sensations, as well as how our emotions and thought processes are responding.
-For runners, this means they concentrate on the physical sensations that they are in control of.
+For runners, this means concentrating on the physical sensations that they are in control of.
 This includes their breath, but also their posture, gait, where they look or focus while running, and their overall form.

 How Does Mindful Running Work?

-With the number of proven health benefits that mindfulness can bring to our daily lives, it makes sense that combining mindfulness with other healthy pursuits can really help elevate our sense of well-being.
+With the number of proven health benefits that mindfulness can bring to our daily lives, it makes sense that combining mindfulness with other healthy pursuits can really help elevate our sense of wellbeing.

-Last year ASICs launched a world-first ‘blackout track’ alongside ongoing research devised by Professor Samuele Marcorra, Director of Research at the University of Kent’s School of Sport and Exercise, and Dr. Jo Corbett, part of the Health Research Group at the University of Portsmouth.
+ASICS launched a world-first ‘blackout track’ alongside ongoing research devised by Professor Samuele Marcorra, Director of Research at the University of Kent’s School of Sport and Exercise, and Dr. Jo Corbett, part of the Health Research Group at the University of Portsmouth.

 Early results from the experiment have found that psychological factors, such as sight and sound, have a significant impact on performance.